-INote The partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions.
-Schedule K-1-T, specifically identifying your share of subtractions.
-Schedule(s) K-1-P or K-1-T you received from a pass-through entity in which you are an investing partner or shareholder or a beneficiary.
+=Note The partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions.

+Special Note Include only subtractions reported to you on the Schedule(s) K-1-P or K-1-T you received from a pass-through entity in which you are an investing partner or shareholder or a beneficiary.
 Do not attach copies of Schedules K-1-P you issued to your partners or shareholders.
 You should keep copies of these schedules in your records.